BukhtawarAli110/Job-Application-Tracker-Py-Flask-Azure-MySQL-Database-/README.md

 Open <http://localhost:5000> in your browser.

-To access from your phone on the same Wi-Fi network:
+To access from your phone/tablet on the same Wi-Fi network:
 `http://<your-pc-ip>:5000` (find IP with `ipconfig`).

 ---